Abraham Lincoln, Vampire Hunter (novel): Plot summary

-As a young adult, Lincoln and a friend travel down the Mississippi River to New Orleans on a flatboat to sell a number of goods.
-Here, Lincoln's life is changed forever after he witnesses a slave auction.
-Lincoln follows a slave buyer and his new slaves back to their plantation and discovers to his horror that the buyer is a vampire; the slaves are to be used not for labor but for food.
-Lincoln writes in his journal his belief that vampires will continue to exist in America as long as they can easily buy their victims in this manner; to end slavery is to end the scourge of vampires.
-Lincoln becomes an abolitionist.
-Lincoln returns to his home in New Salem and begins his business and political careers by day, continuing to track down the vampires in Henry's letters at night.
+As a young adult, Lincoln and a friend travel down the Mississippi River to New Orleans on a flatboat to sell some goods.
+Here, Lincoln befriends Edgar Allan Poe, who is also aware of vampires, and witnesses a slave auction.
+Lincoln follows a slave buyer and his new slaves back to a plantation and discovers that the buyer is a vampire―the slaves are to be used not for labor but for food.
+Lincoln believes that vampires will continue to exist in America as long as they can easily buy their victims in this manner, and so to end slavery is to end the scourge of vampires.
+To this end, Lincoln becomes an abolitionist.
+Returning to his home in New Salem, Lincoln begins his business and political careers by day, continuing to track down the vampires in Henry's letters at night.
 His life is once again tinged by tragedy when his fiancée Ann Rutledge is attacked and murdered by her ex-fiancé John McNamar, now a vampire living in New York City.
-With Henry's help, Lincoln catches McNamar and kills him, but he decides to give up vampire hunting and instead concentrate on his daytime pursuits.
-Lincoln marries Mary Todd, begins to raise a family, starts a law firm and is elected to a term in the U.S. House of Representatives.
+With Henry's help, Lincoln catches McNamar and kills him, but decides to give up vampire hunting and instead concentrate on his daytime pursuits.
+Lincoln marries Mary Todd, begins to raise a family, starts a law firm and is elected to the U.S. House of Representatives.

-While in Washington, Lincoln meets his old friend Edgar Allan Poe, who also knows the truth about vampires.
-Poe tells Lincoln that the vampires are being chased out of their ancestral homes in Europe (in part because of a public outcry over the bloody atrocities of Elizabeth Báthory) and are flocking to America because of the slave trade.
-Poe warns that if the vampires are left unchecked, they will eventually seek to enslave all Americans, white and black.
-Lincoln leaves Washington in 1849 and declines to seek re-election; Poe is found murdered that same year in Baltimore, the victim of a vampire attack.
+Lincoln reunites with Poe in Washington, who explains says that vampires were driven from their ancestral homes in Europe in the 17th century due to public outcry over the bloody atrocities of Elizabeth Báthory, later helping the United States gain its independence due to the lucrative slave trade.
+Poe warns that if the vampires are left unchecked, they will eventually seek to enslave all Americans, Black and White alike.
+Poe is later found murdered in Baltimore, the victim of a vampire attack.
 In 1857, Henry summons Lincoln to New York City.
-Here, Lincoln and fellow vampire slayer William Seward are told that the vampires in the South intend to start a civil war so that they can conquer the north and enslave all humans of America.
-Lincoln runs for the U.S. Senate and debates Stephen A. Douglas in what became known as the Lincoln–Douglas debates.
-Although Lincoln loses to Douglas (an ally of the Southern vampires), he gains a great deal of publicity and respect, which allows him to capture the Republican Party nomination for President of the United States and then the office itself.
+Here, Lincoln and fellow vampire slayer William Seward meet a group of good vampires known as the Union, who inform them that vampires in the South intend to start a civil war in order to conquer the north and enslave the entire country.
+Lincoln runs for the U.S. Senate and debates with Stephen A. Douglas, an ally of the Southern vampires, in what become known as the Lincoln–Douglas debates.
+Lincoln loses but gains a great deal of publicity and respect, allowing him to capture the Republican Party nomination for President of the United States and then the office itself, as secretly orchestrated by the Union.